Last updated on June 18th, 2021 at 04:12 pmJump to Recipe

 - 6 ounces tomato paste

-- 2 cups chicken bone broth / vegetable broth for vegan or vegetarian version
+- 8 cups chicken broth vegetable broth for vegan or vegetarian version

 - juice of one lemon